-Meet the Winners of the Inaugural Wisdom & Experience Works for Business Awards!
+Meet the Winners of the 2nd Annual Wisdom & Experience Works for Business Awards!

 On January 17, 2020, Encore PBC launched its new business award, Wisdom & Experience WORKS for Business, at a kick-off breakfast in Delray Beach.
 Now, the conversation regarding mature workers and the value of an intergenerational workforce continues, and we would love to include you.

-If you are a company or organization that supports mature workers by recruiting, retaining and engaging them as a way to leverage your return on investment, we encourage you to nominate your company for the groundbreaking Wisdom and Experience Works for Business Award.
-The nomination form can be found at below.
-Plan to hear nationally known Speaker Chris Farrell explore the benefits of an intergenerational workforce in more detail and find out what companies in our area are award winners.
+If you are a company or organization that supports mature workers by recruiting, retaining and engaging them as a way to leverage your return on investment, we encourage you to nominate your company for the groundbreaking 2nd Annual Wisdom and Experience Works for Business Award.

 This event is a must attend for anyone interested in hearing more about how to set a high standard for nurturing older workers thereby boosting overall organizational effectiveness and performance.
 Find out how to prepare for, and leverage, the challenges and opportunities of an aging workforce.